elioverhoef/elioverhoef.github.io/_posts/2023-07-14-is-fat-healthy.md

 Two things before we get started.

-1. I am not a doctor
+1. I might be wrong
 2. There are contradicting studies out there since studies can be performed incorrectly, or with a small sample size.
   What I think I know now might not be the truth, as biology is complicated and researchers can have biases and hidden agendas.

 # 1. People with a fat-based diet live **longer**